zhushiyulushu/SSR-VQA/README.md

 README.md           Usage instructions.
 ```

-Large datasets, processed images, model checkpoints, and full output folders are not stored in this repository.
+Large datasets, processed images, model checkpoints, model weights, and full output folders are not stored in this repository.

 ## Environment Setup